benhook1013/space-game/DESIGN.md

 - An upgrades overlay (placeholder) opens with the `U` key or HUD button and pauses gameplay until dismissed.
-- A settings overlay provides sliders for HUD, text, joystick, targeting, Tractor Aura and mining ranges plus a dark theme selector and "mute on pause" toggle.
+- A settings overlay provides sliders for HUD, text, joystick, targeting, Tractor Aura and mining ranges plus a dark theme selector.
 - A `GameState` enum tracks the current phase.

 ## Input